 Grilled Chicken Thighs with Lemon and Za’atar

-Grilled Chicken Thighs with Lemon and Za’atar are perfect for an easy summer dinner, and this tasty grilled chicken is low-carb, Keto, low-glycemic, gluten-free, South Beach Diet friendly, dairy-free, Paleo, and Whole 30 approved.
-Use the Diet-Type Index to find more recipes like this one.
+Grilled Chicken Thighs with Lemon and Za’atar are perfect for an easy summer dinner, and this tasty grilled chicken is low-carb, Keto, low-glycemic, gluten-free, and dairy-free.
+Use Grilling Recipes to find more recipes like this one.

 For the recipes on this blog I try to walk a fine line between trying interesting foodie things that catch my eye and using ingredients most people will have, so if anyone just wrinkled their nose up at the mention of Za’atar in these delicious Grilled Chicken Thighs with Lemon and Za’atar, let me start by emphasizing that you can make this grilled chicken even if you don’t have Za’atar!